David Gardner Photographywww.ArtPal.com/ImageEverything

 The watermarks on the images you see here are NOT part of the print.
 Watermarks are (sadly) necessary to prevent thieves on the internet from stealing an image.

-As I said, all of my images are available in a variety of sizes.
+All of my images are available in a variety of sizes.
 Typically, I'm listing the print with the maximum size I can easily produce, roughly 13x19 inches to 26x38 images.
 I will usually mount and mat with 3-4 inch borders for prints of this size, resulting in a product that is roughly 20x26-ish inches to 34x46ish inches.
 That said, the maximum enlargement depends on several factors, including the capture method, and I have images that can print up to 4x5 feet.
 Obviously, I can also print smaller images.
 If you'd like to ask about a larger or smaller size, send me a note.

 All of my images are sold mounted and matted.
 Part of the reason for this is that I can use the mount and mat to help provide provenance, proof that the print comes from me and is in a limited edition.
 The mat is signed and numbered, and a Certificate of Authenticity is attached to the back of the mount.
 I also lightly sign and number the print itself in case it should become separated from the mat and mount, .